Analyzing Adaptive Cache Replacement Strategies: Introduction

 \section{Introduction}

-In a review by Irani and Karlin (see \cite{h-aanp-97}, Chapter 13), they state that although online problems are pervasive, the {\bf cache replacement problem} (they refer to it as the ``paging problem'' in a two-level store) {\em is the most fundamental and practically important online problem in computer science}.
-Megiddo and Modha \cite{mm-ARC-04} call caching a ``fundamental metaphor in modern computing''.

-In a seminal paper, Sleator and Tarjan \cite{st-aelupr-85} introduced the concept of {\bf competitive analysis} to analyze the performance of {\em online algorithms} by comparing them against the performance of an {\em optimal offline} algorithm (\OPT).
-They used their model to analyze online algorithms such as {\em cache replacement algorithms}, proving two important results in the process.
-First, they showed that under the ``demand paging'' model (no prefetching), no online algorithm for cache replacement could achieve a competitiveness ratio less than $N$, where $N$ is the size of the cache.
-Second, they showed that the {\em Least Recently Used} (\LRU) cache replacement scheme has a competitiveness ratio of $N$, suggesting that under this measure, \LRU\ is optimal.
-These results are significant.
-However, we note an important, but subtle point that highlights the difference between theory and practice.
+Megiddo and Modha \cite{mm-ARC-03,mm-ARC-04} engineered an amazing cache replacement algorithm that was self-tuning and called it {\em Adaptive Replacement Cache} or \ARC.
+Later, Bansal and Modha \cite{bm-CAR-04} designed another algorithm called {\em \CLOCK\ with Adaptive Replacement} (\CAR).
+Extensive experimentation suggested that \ARC\ and \CAR\ showed substantial improvements over previously known cache replacement algorithms, including the well-known {\em Least Recently Used} or \LRU\ and \CLOCK.
+On the theoretical side, the seminal work of Sleator and Tarjan \cite{st-aelupr-85} showed that \LRU\ can be analyzed using the theory of online algorithms.
+They showed that \LRU\ has a competitiveness ratio of $N$ (where $N$ is the size of the cache).
+More surprisingly, they also showed that with no prefetching, no online algorithm for cache replacement could achieve a competitiveness ratio less than $N$, suggesting that under this measure, \LRU\ is optimal.
+In other words, there exist worst-case request sequences that would prevent any algorithm from being better than $N$-competitive.
+While these results are significant, they highlight the difference between theory and practice.
 Sleator and Tarjan's techniques analyze online algorithms in terms of their {\em worst-case} behavior (i.e., over all possible inputs), which means that other algorithms with poorer competitiveness ratios could perform better in practice.
-Another way to state this is that the results assume an {\em oblivious adversary} who designs the inputs for the online algorithms in a way that make them perform as poorly as possible.
+Another way to state this is that the results assume an {\em oblivious adversary} who designs inputs for the online algorithms in a way that make them perform as poorly as possible.
 The upper bound on performance ratio merely guarantees that no surprises are in store, i.e., there is no input designed by an adversary that can make the algorithm perform poorly.

+Given a fixed size cache, the {\bf cache replacement problem} is that of deciding which data item to evict from the cache in order to make room for a newly requested data item with the objective of maximizing cache hits in the future.
+The cache replacement problem has been referred to as a {\em fundamental and practically important online problem in computer science} (see Irani and Karlin \cite{h-aanp-97}, Chapter 13) and a ``fundamental metaphor in modern computing'' \cite{mm-ARC-04}.